libxml-raku/LibXML-raku/doc/Parser.md

   * * tag-expansion

-of that three functions only setTagCompression is available for all serialization functions.
+of that three functions only `tag-expansion` is available for all serialization functions.

 Because LibXML does these flags not itself, one has to define them locally as the following example shows: